rbwilson-maker/discordBot/README.md

 ```
 starts the bot and the ngrok tunnel.

+Ask Rachel for the `.env` file it uses values from her discord dev account.

 After adding a new command, run the following command and restart the bot and discord client.
 ```
 npm run register